irskep/sphinx-better-theme/docs/index.rst

 The default Sphinx theme isn't bad, and the Python 3 theme is even better.
 But both themes are problematic for many projects.
 Specifically, they are difficult to customize beyond a few inconsequential color and layout settings.
 Their markup and stylesheets do not lend themselves to tweaking.
+This project aims to mitigate those problems.

 Additionally, ``better-sphinx-theme`` contains a few differences that offer subjective improvements over the default theme and other built-in themes: